Table of Contents

 Extremely Inverse-time Overcurrent Relay

-PLUG SETTING MULTIPLIER OR CURRENT SETTING OF RELAY
+PLUG SETTING MULTIPLIER OR CURRENT SETTING OF OVERCURRENT PROTECTION RELAY

-The current above which an overcurrent relay should operate can be set.
-Suppose the CT secondary output is 5A and the relay is set at 5 A. It will then operate if the current exceeds 5 A. Below 5 A, the relay will not operate.
-There are a number of tapings on the current coil, available for the current setting, as shown.
-The operation of the relay requires a certain flux and ampere-turns.
-The current settings of the relay are chosen by altering the number of turns of the current coil by means of a plug PS in Fig.
+The pickup value of the overcurrent relay can be set with the plug setting multiplier.
+Let, the CT secondary output be 5A and the pickup of the relay is set at 5 A. The relay will only operate when the current at the relay exceeds 5 A. Below 5 A current, the relay will not operate.
+Therefore, a certain amount of flux and ampere-turns are required for the operation of the relay.
+The current settings or the pickup value of the relay are chosen by altering the number of turns of the current coil by means of a plug in the old electromagnetic type relay.
+In modern relays, there is no plug, however.

-The plug-setting (current-setting) can either be given directly in amperes or indirectly as percentages of the rated current.
-An overcurrent relay which is used for phase-to-phase fault protection, can be set at 50% to 200% of the rated current in steps of 25%.
-The usual current rating of this relay is 5 A. So, it can be set at 2.5 A, 3.75 A, 5 A, …, 10 A. When a relay is set at 2.5 A, it will operate when the current exceeds 2.5 A. When the relay is set at 10 A, it will operate when the current exceeds 10 A.
+The plug-setting (or, current-setting) is either given directly in amperes or indirectly as percentages of the rated current.
+An overcurrent relay that is used for phase-to-phase fault protection is usually set at 50% to 200% of the rated current in steps of 25%.
+Considering the usual current rating of this relay is 5 A. So, it can be set at 2.5 A, 2.625 A, 2.75 A,…, 5 A, …, 10 A. When a relay is set at 2.5 A, it will operate when the current exceeds 2.5 A. When the relay is set at 10 A, it will operate when the current exceeds 10 A.

-The relay which is used for protection against ground faults (earth-fault relay) has settings 20% to 80% of the rated current in steps of 10%.
+The relay for protection against earth faults (earth-fault relay) has settings of 20% to 80% of the rated current in steps of 10%.
 The current rating of an earth-fault relay is usually 1A.

-The actual rms current flowing in the relay expressed as a multiple of the setting current (pickup current) is known as the plug setting multiplier (PSM).
+The actual rms value of the current flowing in the relay that is expressed as a multiple of the setting current (pickup current) is known as the plug setting multiplier (PSM).

 Hence, PSM can be expressed as